 This Request for Proposals (RFP) provides the information necessary to prepare a proposal for Maryland Family Network's (MFN), Strong Families grant program, which focuses on community-based efforts to prevent child maltreatment and strengthen families.
-This funding opportunity is made possible by the federal Community-Based Child Abuse Prevention (CBCAP) program and American Rescue Plan Act (ARPA) of 2021 funds (FAIN #2101MDBCC6).
+This funding opportunity is made possible by the federal Community-Based Child Abuse Prevention (CBCAP) program (FAIN #2402MDBCAP).
 The MFN Strong Families funding opportunity includes three possible priorities, which are numbered for ease of reference and not based on order of importance:

-- 1. Approaches that address primary prevention of child abuse and neglect through a public awareness campaign focusing on child development, positive parenting practices, the promotion of protective factors, and educating the community about child abuse and neglect and ways to prevent it. - 2.
+- Approaches that address primary prevention of child abuse and neglect through a public awareness campaign focusing on child development, positive parenting practices, the promotion of protective factors, and educating the community about child abuse and neglect and ways to prevent it. - 2.
 Approaches that address secondary prevention of child abuse and neglect by increasing families' economic mobility, improving access to resources for children and families, and eliminating financial stressors so that families can pursue opportunities and plan for the future. - 3.
 Approaches that address primary and/or secondary prevention through enhanced collaboration among organizations focused on promoting protective factors and integrative approaches to preventing child abuse and neglect.
+Primary prevention refers to universal programs and strategies which are available to all families.
+Secondary prevention refers to targeted prevention efforts, which target children and families at risk for abuse or neglect.
+Tertiary prevention efforts or those directed toward children and families who have substantiated or unsubstantiated abuse or neglect reports and have a need for intervention services are not the focus of the CBCAP grant program.
+Instead, those interested in funding for tertiary or intervention focused programs should explore other Child Abuse Prevention and Treatment Act (CAPTA) funding possibilities (https://acf.gov/cb/law-regulation/child-abuse-prevention-and-treatment-act-capta).